If you run a business, there is no better time than now to think about the content you want to publish to promote it.

 Blogging is an art form.
-Hiring a professional blogger can certainly give your business an immediate edge over the competition because he or she already knows the type of content people read and search engines look for.
+If you hire a blogger to promote your business, the extra hand can certainly give your enterprise an immediate edge over the competition.
+It is because he or she already knows the type of content people read and search engines look for.

 So, instead of thinking, “Should I hire a blogger?” the question you should ask is, “How do I hire a blogger to promote my business?”

 Understanding the Difference Between a Blog and a Website

 First things first, understand the difference between a blog and a website before you go hunting.
 After all, they both contain content, and they are both on the Internet.

 For starters, blogs typically have dated content that is updated frequently, often daily.
 Additionally, a blog has posts or articles, which are in reverse chronological order, meaning the most recent posts are listed first.